 Statewide Takeaways

-Arizona is poised for growth and opportunity
+Arizona is Poised for Growth and Opportunity

 Arizona’s economy is expanding rapidly across most industries, generating high-quality jobs and attracting skilled workers from around the globe.
-By 2033, we anticipate significant job creation in key sectors:
+By 2034, we anticipate significant job creation in key sectors:

 Health Care